Bayesian Factor Analysis Regression in Python with PyMC3

 with multi_model:

-multi_trace = pm.sample(**SAMPLE_KWARGS)
+= pm.sample(**SAMPLE_KWARGS) multi_trace

 Auto-assigning NUTS sampler...